WHY DOES BODYPUMP WORK?

 - After you’ve done a few workouts, start checking in on how fatigued you feel at the end of each track.
 Ask yourself, “Could I do any more reps?”
 If the answer is “No”, then you’re using the right weight for you.
 If you feel like you could keep going you need to increase your weights.

 - Remember, everyone is different.
 Find the weights that work for you, and then keep gradually increasing them over time.

 Plenty of people do BODYPUMP during pregnancy.
 If you’re pregnant and keen to do BODYPUMP we suggest seeking the advice of your doctor or midwife, as they have the best understanding of your personal medical history.
-If you can, chat to your instructor beforehand and let them know you’re pregnant – they will be able to coach you through the pregnancy modifications during the class.
+If you’re doing a live class, chat to your Instructor beforehand and let them know you’re pregnant – they will be able to coach you through the pregnancy modifications during the class.